ImperialCollegeLondon/grad_school_software_engineering_course/setup.md

 To install VS Code follow the instructions [here](https://code.visualstudio.com).

-You should then be able to launch VS code and see something like:
+You should then be able to launch VS Code and see something like:
 ![Screenshot of VS code](fig/vs-code.png)

 {% include links.md %}